Trump Returns to Campaign Mode — And Lashes Out

 Clinton recounts Trump “looming” behind her at second debate

-Speaking of Clinton, MSNBC’s “Morning Joe” gets the scoop on the first excerpts from her upcoming book “What Happened.”
+Speaking of Clinton, MSNBC’s “Morning Joe” got the scoop on the first excerpts from her upcoming book “What Happened.”

 Here’s one excerpt: “It was the second presidential debate, and Donald Trump was looming behind me.
 Two days before, the world heard him brag about groping women.
 Now we were on a small stage and no matter where I walked, he followed me closely, staring at me, making faces.
 It was incredibly uncomfortable he was literally breathing down my neck.
 My skin crawled.”